ysmaelrequena/Frame-data-API/README.md

 ###                                        The "Character_class" module

-FGPI was built with Python in tandem with the FastAPI framework, which is equipped with several features that helped me streamline the creation process.
+FDAPI was built with Python in tandem with the FastAPI framework, which is equipped with several features that helped me streamline the creation process.
 Aside from that, I reutilized the Web Scraper from my last project: "The Street Fighter 6 Frame Data CLI Tool", but I adapted it to use a different approach this time that makes it easier to maintain and update in the long term: instead of just scraping and dropping everythin into a database, I followed the 'Builder' design pattern, and created a class which was initialized with four properties: two ("name" and "url") that are to be set up at the moment of calling the class to get the information to the database, and two ("htmltext"